 - Amino Acids

-- Short Chain Fatty acids (that can become nourishment to the body and help to promote growth of beneficial probiotic bacteria in the body)
+- Short Chain Fatty acids (that can become nourishment to the body and help to promote beneficial probiotic bacteria in the body)

-- Other Organic Acids and metabolites that are vital to overall health
+- Other Organic Acids and metabolites that support overall health

 - And so much more